zachbe/digial-ising/README.md

 The transmission gates in both Moy et. al. and Ho et. al. act as resistors tying nodes in two oscillators together.
 In this case, stronger coupling means a lower resistance value, and vice versa.
 We can inspect how these resistors actually affect the behavior of the inverters in the oscillator, to figure out how to replicate it digitally.

-Assume we are positively coupling two oscillators, A and B. As shown, node n of oscilaltor A is at 1V, node n of oscillator B 0V.
+Assume we are positively coupling two oscillators, A and B. As shown, node n of oscillator A is at 1V, and node n of oscillator B is at 0V.
 Because of the resistor tying B[n] to 1V, B[n] rises from 0 to 1 faster than a non-coupled node of the circuit might (in this diagram, B[n-1]).
 If A[n] was 0, the resistor would instead slow the rise time of B[n].

 ![An oscilaltor labeled A coupled to an oscillator labeled B using a resistor.
 Positive coupling causes the rising egde of B to rise faster when it matches A.](./docs/res_coup.drawio.png)

-We observe that when oscillators A and B are positively coupled, incoming signals that will cause the oscillators to go into a matched state are sped up by the resistor, incoming signalsthat will cause the oscillators to go into a mismatched state are slowed down.
+We observe that when oscillators A and B are positively coupled, incoming signals that will cause the oscillators to go into a matched state are sped up by the resistor, incoming signals that will cause the oscillators to go into a mismatched state are slowed down.

 The same principle works for negative coupling, except in reverse.
 When oscillators A and B are negatively coupled, incoming signals that will cause the oscillators to go into a matched state are slowed down by the resistor, and incoming signals that will cause the oscillators to go into a mismatched state are sped up.

 ### A Better Way: Phase Coupling

 As it turns out, we can achieve similar behavior without using resistors at all!
 Instead, we can use configurable delay cells.
-Instead, we use an XOR gate to detemine whether or not the incoming signal is matched or mismatched.
-Then, we use a digitaly programmable delay to change the delay path oscillator B is travelling through based on whether or not it matches with A. In the case shown, B is rising to match A, so its delay is reduced, essentially shifting B's phase forward to get closer to matching A's phase.
+Instead, we use an XOR gate to determine whether or not the incoming signal is matched or mismatched.
+Then, we use a digitally programmable delay to change the delay path oscillator B is traveling through based on whether or not it matches with A. In the case shown, B is rising to match A, so its delay is reduced, essentially shifting B's phase forward to get closer to matching A's phase.

 ![An oscilaltor labeled A coupled to an oscillator labeled B using a configurable delay cell.
 Positive coupling causes the rising egde of B to rise faster when it matches A.](./docs/phase_coup.drawio.png)